 ShareChat, other homegrown apps log strong growth after ban on 59 apps

-Homegrown apps like ShareChat, Roposo, Chingari and GoSocial have seen a significant increase in downloads and user signups on their platforms after the government's decision to ban 59 apps.
-Most of the banned apps had Chinese links and the move, announced by the Information Technology Ministry on Monday evening, came against the backdrop of border standoff between India and China.
+Homegrown apps like ShareChat, Roposo, Chingari and GoSocial have seen a significant increase in downloads and user signups on their platforms after the government's decision to ban 59 Chinese apps.
+The move, announced by the Information Technology Ministry on Monday evening, came against the backdrop of border standoff between India and China.

 Roposo -- which describes itself as a 'Made in India' short video app with over 65 million downloads -- said many TikTok users, including influencers have moved to its platform following the ban.
 Influencers who have switched to Roposo include Prem Vats and Noor Afshan who had fan followings of 9.5 million and 9 million, respectively on TikTok, it noted.